Hidden Assets During Divorce in Nevada

 Hiding assets can be motivated by a variety of reasons, such as greed or the feeling of justification because of the other spouse’s behavior, but doing so is strictly prohibited under Nevada law.

-Unfortunately, concealed assets often go undiscovered if the attorney handling your case doesn’t have experience discovering these assets in a divorce proceeding.
+Unfortunately, concealed assets often go undiscovered if the lawyer handling your case doesn’t have experience discovering these assets in a divorce proceeding.

 When faced with a divorce, the distribution of community assets and debts can have a major impact on a spouse’s financial future.
 Unfortunately, there is no often way to know if a spouse is hiding assets in a divorce without doing extensive and meticulous research.